 Figure 11.
 The spectrum of X-ray of 241Am

-Measurement with detector of S5980 was carried out with X-ray source of 241Am.
+Joint tesy with detector of S5980 was carried out with X-ray source of 241Am.
 In the test, a bias voltage of 13 V was applied as the high voltage of the silicon PIN detectors.
 The output signals were directly sent into SKIROC2, which was set to work in highest gain mode.
 In Figure 11, the spectrum of 59 keV x-ray was shown.
 According to the results of calibration, the equivalent input charge was 2.89 fC and resolution was 13.3%.
 The charge of 2.89 fC indicated that the average number of electron-hole pairs was 18109, which meant the average ionization energy of silicon was 3.25 eV.
 It was lower than the theoretical value of 3.6 eV.
 Concerning the Fano factor, the fact is reasonable.

 Cosmic test